CatarinaOG/CatarinaOG/README.md

 Hello, I'm Catarina, I'm a graduated Software Engineer, currently studying for a Master Degree in University of Minho.
 I have developed, through my studies, a special interest for Apps Development, specially Web Apps.
 However, i have also grown to really appreciate the development of database thanks to some projects developed in the meantime.

-# My Journey in University of Minho
+# My Journey @ University of Minho

 ### 1 ano